Table Tool

-After loading PDFix and opening your document, locate the Tags panel on the left and examine your table.
-Now, you might see the table in your PDF is not tagged properly.
+After loading PDFix and opening your PDF, locate the Tags panel on the left and examine your table.
+Now, you might see the table in the PDF is not tagged properly.
 It is possible to resolve this issue by manual tagging, but for complex tables, we suggest using our Table tool.
 To accomplish this, select the Table tool option from the top panel, and use it to select the desired table.

-Dragging your entire table now lets you see its current structure as the tag tree specifies.
+Dragging your entire PDF table now lets you see its current structure as the tag tree specifies.
 This also allows you to easily adjust the columns and rows to get a better view of your table.

 To start, let’s first focus on fixing the rows.
 Rows might be split into two and also has some redundant columns which might mislead the important data within the table.
 To delete a row and span empty columns in a table, right-click anywhere in the selection and choose “Delete row.”
 To span the empty columns, follow the same steps by right-clicking and now choosing “Merge cells.”
 See?
 Easy as it is.
 Your table is now accurately structured into rows and columns.